bjellesma/Notes/getting-started-with-kubernetes.md

 ## Google Kontainer Engine (GKE)

 GKE is built on top of the Google Compute Engine (GCE).
 GKE is more of a production grade environment whereas minikube is more for local dev

+## Kubernetes Services

+Pods are **ephermal**, they only exist for the lifetime of the app and then they're replaced.
+In contrast, the service never changes and always retain its IP, DNS, and Port